 There are very few documented cases in the literature surrounding isolated caval recurrence of RCC following nephrectomy.
-The results of our literature review demonstrated that surgical management of the recurrent tumor thrombus is complex, and often multidisciplinary.
+The results of our literature review demonstrated that surgical management of the recurrent tumour thrombus is complex and often multidisciplinary.
 Other services involved included cardiothoracic surgery, general surgery, hepatobiliary surgery, and vascular surgery.
-Compared with prior reports, our case demonstrated different findings with respect to the timing of recurrence, where the majority of previous experiences have shown a range of 6-48 months from nephrectomy to the development of recurrent tumor thrombus.
+Compared with prior reports, our case demonstrated different findings with respect to the timing of recurrence, where the majority of previous experiences have shown a range of 6-48 months from nephrectomy to the development of recurrent tumour thrombus.

 In RCC patients with isolated caval recurrence, several surgical methods have been discussed.
 Regardless of the surgical intervention, most reports emphasized technical difficulty.
-Given the involvement of tumor thrombus invading up to the level of the right atrium, we felt a combined approach including open midline incision, median sternotomy, and CPB with DHCA would most likely allow successful removal of the tumor and importantly minimize intra-operative complications.
+Given the involvement of tumour thrombus invading up to the level of the right atrium, we felt a combined approach - including open midline incision, median sternotomy, and CPB with DHCA - would most likely allow successful removal of the tumour and, importantly, minimize intraoperative complications.